dimitardanailov/ddanailov/machine-learning/terms.md

 What is the model optimizer?

-- Converts models from multiple frameworks to an Intermediate Representation(IR) for the Inference Engine
+- Converts models from multiple frameworks to an Intermediate Representation(IR) for the Inference Engine;
-- Can perform various optimizations to shrink & speed up
+- Can perform various optimizations to shrink & speed up;

+The model Optimizer affects Accuracy

+- It does not improve inference accuracy;
+- Some changes, such as lowering precision, can lower accuracy;

 ### Problems